ostracod/wheatbytecode-asm/README.md

 This repository may also be used as a Node.js module, and exports the following members:

+* `types`: Provides TypeScript types and interfaces used by this module.
 * `Assembler`: Provides methods to assemble a file.
 * `AssemblyError`: Thrown when `Assembler` encounters a problem.
 * `assemblyUtils`: Provides functions to help assemble files.